 - What is it about God that tempts you to not rely on Him?

 - Are you afraid of Him?

 - Are you unaware how God can do more through your weakness than your strengths?

-The solution is to restore this Gospel-dysfunction of the heart.
+The solution is to restore this gospel-dysfunction of the heart.
 It will not auto-correct.
-You must explore and repair what is broken.
+You must explore and repair your soul’s breakdown.
 Your first call to action is to find a friend who will walk with you through this journey.
 Who will you share this chapter?
 If you are a supporting Member of our site, I recommend you watch my one-hour webinar called, Unbelief – How to Overcome.

 Also published on Medium.